bonni208/Business_Ethics/Business_Ethics.md

 I don't mean to sound offensive in saying the part about sounding ignorant.
 We're all ignorant about lots of stuff.
 You should try talking to me sometime about sports, for example, if you want to find someone ignorant on that broad set of subjects.

 The goal is to become more educated about the stuff that is important to us and to know when we don't know enough about something to be a credible source (or know how to spot a credible source).
+I also want you to be taken seriously in life.
+A big part of that comes down to being able to identify and communicate effectively about evidence that supports your assertions.

 ### 04.01 | Meet a Mikey or maybe two? | 15 minutes | #sense